Clicky

 The best dress shoes for this ensemble are black Oxfords or Derbys.
 The thing is, it makes sense to have your shoes match a significant component of your attire.

 You can probably get away with super dark brown shoes if needed.
-However, be sure that they don’t make too great a contrast from your black shirt.
+However, be sure that they don’t contrast too much with your black shirt.
 Otherwise, they’ll be too distracting.

 Reducing the Formality of the Green Suit